dasigr/fatwallet/README.md

-BitCommerce
+Fat Wallet
 ===========

-Commerce Website for Bitcoin
+A personal wallet for financial management.